-The default sort when you land on your dashboard is to show you items from all templates that "Need your attention."
-This is a good place to start, but if you want to find a group of applications by Status, Date Launched, or other general characteristics you can use the upper left side of the page to set up a sort.
+The default sort when you land on your dashboard is to show you items that Need attention.
+This is a good place to start, but if you want to find a group of processes by Status, Date Launched, or other general characteristics you can use the upper left side of the page to set up a sort.

 Once you hit enter, you see that only the application for Roger shows up.
 Just pick the field type and add a specific or more general terms that will help you find what you're looking for.
 You can search by a name, by who launched the process, or by the contents of any field.
 For example if you're looking at a Constituent Request/ Complaint process, you can search "abandoned car" in the description field to find all applications that included those words.
 Something to note is that if you can't find a value may want to check your Process Attributes and make sure they are set to for what you're looking for, whether it's searching through all processes or specific active, completed, or halted ones.